truenas/documentation/content/SCALECLIReference/System/CLIConfig.md

 {{< include file="/_includes/SCALECLIIntroduction.md" >}}

 ## Config Namespace
-The **config** namespace has 3 commands and is based on configuration management functions found in the SCALE API and web UI.
+The **config** namespace has three commands and is based on configuration management functions found in the SCALE API and web UI.
 It provides access to configuration management methods through the **config** namespace commands.

 ## Config Commands